AylinDenizz/SQL-Final-Project/README.md

 After creating a simple database and adding our data, we will repeat what we have learned. creating and practicing queries.
 ## Subject
-You need to design a simple blog database.
+This project created for designing a simple blog database.
 In this database users, posts, categories and our comments tables.
-The field information of the tables should be as follows.
+The field information of the tables are follows.

 ## Data Structure of Tables and Constraints
 1. In all of the specified tables, the id information of the table name must be PRIMARY KEY.